K4ktus123/kDS3231/README.md

 readSQWFreq - returns frequency of square wave output.
 Possible values are 1, 1024, 4096 and 8192.

 readINTCN - returns value of INTCN bit in control register.
-Tells if SQW/INT output is set to output square wave with set frequency of trigger alarm interrupt.
+Tells if SQW/INT output is set to output square wave with set frequency or an alarm interrupt trigger signal.

 readA1enable - returns A1E bit in control register.
 Tells if alarm 1 is enabled.